 There are many instances like this in the ancient texts where reality has to be triangulated.

 The Divine Caligula

 Caligula's deification caused much hand-wringing during his lifetime, but due to semantic confusion, today, it seems utterly insane that anyone could be voted a god.
 But the term "god" had a broad meaning to Ancient Romans.
 There was the God Jupiter Almighty.
 And then there were his helper gods like Mercury, Mars, and the rest, who were more akin to what we would call angels today.
 Family members became gods upon death but this was like today when a dead parent becomes an unofficial "saint".
-Today, "god" almost always refers to the common concept of "the one true God" (which Jupiter was to the Romans but that's a long story).
-But to the Ancient Romans "god" was a catch-all term for almost all supernatural beings.
+Today, "god" almost always refers to the common concept of "the one true God" (which Jupiter was to the Romans for all intents and purposes).
+But to the Ancient Romans the term "god" was a catch-all for almost all supernatural beings.

 So when Caligula was deified, he did not become a god on the level of Jupiter.
 He became a god on the level of Julius Caesar or Augustus.
 Though these official posthumous deifications did cause much consternation amongst many religious purest.
 And when Caligula became deified while alive, it caused a lot of grumbling.
 Imagine if the Pope had himself voted a saint while alive.